-The decision of the APPS Committee shall be sent to the Respondent(s) in writing within seven (7) calendar days of the APPS decision.
+The decision of the APPS Committee shall be sent to the Respondent(s) in writing within five (5) business days of the APPS decision.
 Upon receipt of notification, the student must sign a Notice of Decision either accepting the terms of the decision, or signing the Notice of Decision to appeal the decision.

-An appeal to the Dean must be based only upon new and relevant information not available to the ad hoc Committee, the Vice Dean for Academic Affairs, or the APPS Committee at the time of the hearing and be made in writing to the Dean within seven (7) calendar days of receipt of notification.
-The Dean will reply within fourteen (14) calendar days of receiving the written appeal.
+An appeal to the Dean must be based only upon new and relevant information not available to the ad hoc Committee, the Vice Dean for Academic Affairs, or the APPS Committee at the time of the hearing and be made in writing to the Dean within five (5) business days of receipt of notification.
+The Dean will reply within ten (10) business days of receiving the written appeal.

-An appeal not received in the Office of the Dean by 5:00pm Eastern seven (7) calendar days after receipt of notification will not be considered, and the decision rendered by the APPS Committee is final.
+An appeal not received in the Office of the Dean by 5:00pm Eastern five (5) business days after receipt of notification will not be considered, and the decision rendered by the APPS Committee is final.